hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 Apache Airflow is used to orchestrate and schedule the **dbt transformation workflow**.

-The DAG controls the execution order of the dbt tasks and ensures that each task runs after the previous task completes successfully.
+The DAG executes the dbt tasks in the following order:

-The workflow execution order is:

 ```text
 run_staging